Process architecture

 Locally-deployed dashboards communicate directly with the Data Server.

-As illustrated in Figure 3, with local deployments, dashboards communicate with the Dashboard Data Server, which communicates.
+Figure 3, with local deployments, dashboards communicate with the Dashboard Data Server, which communicates.

 Process architecture: Locally-deployed dashboards